getWitHub/getWitHub.github.io/src/content/index.md

 intro_image_hide_on_mobile: true
 ---

-# Having trouble finding your notes on time?
+# Having a hard time searching for your notes?

-Check your google drive, or maybe that dropbox account you created last month.
-What about your bookmarks, did you check them?
+or repeating the copy+paste ritual everytime you want to save something?

-## ...
-Still searching?
+## Need a better way?